 - It is here that two free hydrogen ions (proton) and two electrons are transferred to NADP+ which acts as electron acceptor being reduced to form the first molecule of NADPH; the remaining proton is released in the middle.

-- Then, the produced hydrolysis of the lactone by the action of the lactonase, whereby the free acid is obtained 6-phosphogluconate.
+- Then, it produces Lactone by hydrolysis and by the action of the lactonase, whereby the free acid is obtained 6-phosphogluconate.

 - Here NADPH second molecule is obtained, in addition to the release of a molecule of CO 2 because of the oxidative decarboxylation.